input-output-hk/mithril/docs/website/root/manual/operate/run-signer-node.md

 :::

-## Set up the DMQ node (unstable)
+## Set up the DMQ node (beta)

-:::danger
+:::info

-The DMQ node setup is currently **unstable** and not suitable for production use.
+The DMQ node setup is currently **beta** and suitable for production use by SPOs.

-During the stabilization and ramp-up phase of the DMQ network:

-- Signatures are still sent to the central aggregator (using the DMQ node is harmless)
+During the stabilization and ramp-up phase of the DMQ network, signatures are still sent to the leader aggregator (using the DMQ node is harmless).
-- This section is subject to frequent changes.

 :::